JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-integrate-in-existing-app.md

    ![Kotlin Multiplatform shared module](multiplatform-mobile-module-wizard.png){width=700}

 6. Click **Finish**.
-7. The wizard will create the Kotlin Multiplatform shared module and update the configuration files, and create sample code that shows the benefits of Kotlin Multiplatform.
+7. The wizard will create the Kotlin Multiplatform shared module, update the configuration files, and create sample code that shows the benefits of Kotlin Multiplatform.
 You'll have to add these lines to the root `build.gradle.kts` file for Gradle to resolve the added plugins successfully: